 Blane is a young man with an inspiring story of hope, courage and strength of family.
 Blane was first diagnosed with Leukemia when he was one year old.
 He was a patient at Kosairs Children's Hospital in Louisville, KY.
 Now a student at William Casey Elementary in Columbia, KY., Blane is cancer free and wil be starting the second grade in the Fall, 2013.
 Inspired by Blane's courageous battle, Blane's school participated in the "Pennies for Patients" fundraiser and exceeded their goal of $500 by raising over $5000 for the Leukemia and Lymphoma Society.

 Krogers will donate to F2FBP on your behalf and it will cost you nothing through the Krogers Community Rewards Program and swiping your Kroger Plus card like you're already doing.
 Click their logo to find out how.
-Don't forget Kroger affiliates are King Soopers, City Market, Dillons, Harris Teeter, Ralphs, Fred Meyer and QFC Quality Food Centers.
+Don't forget Kroger affiliates are King Soopers, City Market, Dillons, Gerbes Super Markets, Harris Teeter, Ralphs, Fred Meyer, QFC Quality Food Centers, and JayC Food Stores.

 Make automatic donations to Friend2friend Book Project while you shop—just use Giving Assistant.